dagibbins186/PyBer_Analysis/README.md

 \
 !["Fig8"](https://github.com/dagibbins186/PyBer_Analysis/blob/main/PyBer_Analysis/analysis/Fig8.png)
 \
 For example, all cities saw a major dip in total fares during the month of April.
-Fares were also consistently highest in February.
+February consistly yieled the highest total fares among all months.
 \

 # Summary
 There were more riders in urban areas and suburban cities areas than rural areas.
-With more riders and drivers, the average fare was also lower in urban cities than suburban and rural cities.
-This confirmed basic economic principles: an inverse relationship between quantity and price.
-Given 81% of drivers work in urban areas, it seemed slightly low that only 64% of fares were coming from urban areas.
+The average fare was also lower in urban cities than suburban and rural cities.
+An inverse relationship appeared between quantity and price.
+Given 81% of drivers worked in the urban areas, it seemed slightly disproportional for only 64% of fares to come from urban areas.
 This might suggest the area is over-saturated.
-Nevertheless, it remained the highest grossing City Type-no matter the month or time of year.
-More analysis of profitablity, which would consider driver costs relative to total fares/revenue is recommended.
+Nevertheless, the urban cities remained the highest grossing city type-no matter the month or time of year.
+More analysis of profitablity, should consider driver costs relative to total fares/revenue.